hashicorp/vault-guides/governance/validation-policies/README.md

 # Sentinel Validation Policies
-This guide illustrates how Sentinel can be used in Vault Enterprise to validate that specific keys adhere to certain formats.
-It includes zip code, state code, and cloud credentials examples.
+This guide illustrates how Sentinel can be used in Vault Enterprise to validate that specific keys of secrets adhere to certain formats.
+It includes validation of zip code, state code, AWS keys, and Azure credentials.
+In addition to providing 4 Sentinel policies, the guide shows the reader how to deploy them to a Vault server and how to test them with the Vault CLI.

 ## Reference Material
 Documentation on how Sentinel can be used in Vault Enterprise can be found [here](https://www.vaultproject.io/docs/enterprise/sentinel/index.html).